rogerkwoodley/ring-alarm-HA-plugin/README.md

 Clone this github
 npm install mqtt async ring-alarm
 Add your Ring credentials to either test.js or mqttAlarm.js (or set the environmental variables for RING_USERNAME and RING_PASSPHRASE)
-Set the mqtt server in mqttAlarm.js to your MQTT instance (whether the internal HA broker or otherwise - I use an extenral one)
+Set the mqtt server in mqttAlarm.js to your MQTT instance (whether the internal HA broker or otherwise - I use an external one)
 ```node mqttAlarm.js```